groupon/sycl/README.md

     d.bar = 'baz'
     puts d.to_yaml

-Run it from the command line to get `yawk` style YAML processing:
+Run it from the command line to get `awk` style YAML processing:

     $ sycl 'puts d.foo' bar.yml